Protecting our kids from harmful radiation is easy.

 Radiofrequency (RF) radiation emitted by all wireless devices was once thought to be harmless.
 Now thousands of studies, including a major study from the National Institutes of Health, are showing that exposure at levels below current FCC guidelines can have biological effects and trigger physical symptoms.

-While federal agencies work to establish new guidelines for exposure, there are simple steps administrators can take that will dramatically reduce the amount of radiation in school classrooms.
+While federal agencies are under a court order to establish new guidelines for exposure, there are simple steps administrators can take that will dramatically reduce the amount of radiation in school classrooms.

 We proudly support the International Declaration